LeoJiang1993/StevensCSSATech2018/first_week.md

 ## print()

 Although in a real server, this make no sense, it is really useful while developing.

-## Data type
+## Data Type
 * Number
 * String
 * Array